CenturyLinkCloud/PublicKB/AppFog/getting-started-with-appfog.md

 AppFog supports the followng common application runtimes: Java, Node.js, PHP, Python, Go, Ruby, and Static Websites.
 Integrating with services such as databases, messaging middleware, load balancing, monitoring and more are easily provisioned through the AppFog Marketplace.

 ### Enable AppFog in Control Portal

-*NOTE: The following steps will only work for customers with CenturyLink Control Portal accounts enabled for the Limited Beta program.*

 Go to https://control.ctl.io, login, and you should see “AppFog" listed in the drop down navigation bar: